-We may also release your Personal Information under the following circumstances:
+We may also disclose your Personal Information under the following circumstances:

 - when disclosure is reasonably necessary for a law enforcement related activity.

-The type of foreign entities to which we may disclose your Personal Information include:
+The types of foreign entities to which we may disclose your Personal Information include:

 - our service providers located overseas, which may include technology and internet service providers, data storage providers and digital mail providers who send communications on our behalf.